pyofwave/PyOfWave/README.rst

 P. S.
 ====

 Tasks are currently being rostered off of the roster.rst file.
-A few additional scripts modules will be added over the next few days as described by the file, and then I'll put this project on Mozilla Drumbeat.